ej-sanmartin/Necesito/README.md

-2. UserInfo.java/ user_info.xml: After signing in, submitting details to put into your
+2. UserInfo.java/ profile_setup.xml: After signing in, submitting details to put into your

 own profile and possibly into a post